kiscadma/TerminalChat/README.md

 Current features include:

-messaging single users, groups of users, or all users,
+messaging single users, groups of users, or all users, saves messages for recipients who are not online,

 creating polls for specific groups or all users,